-One of the best tools for managing asthma is a daily controller medicine that has a corticosteroid ("steroid").
-But some people worry about using steroid medicines because of myths they've heard about them.
-If you're making a decision about a steroid inhaler, it helps to know the facts.
+One of the best tools for managing asthma is a daily controller medicine that has a corticosteroid (sometimes called a "steroid").
+But some people worry about using corticosteroid medicines because of myths they've heard about them.
+If you're making a decision about a corticosteroid inhaler, it helps to know the facts.

 Most asthma attacks result from a failure to successfully control asthma with medicines.
 By strictly following your child's doctor's recommendations and correctly giving medicine to your child, it is possible to prevent asthma attacks from occurring in most children.
 This can greatly reduce the impact of asthma on your child's life.

-Family therapy, such as counseling, may be helpful to children with asthma.
+Family therapy, such as counseling, may be helpful to children who have asthma.
 A review of studies showed that peak expiratory flow and daytime wheezing improved in children who had therapy compared with those who didn't and that children showed overall improvement from therapy.1